ibm-cloud-docs/dr-automation-powervs/getting-started-with-powerVS.md

 - [Manage virtual servers](/docs/dr-automation-powervs?topic=dr-automation-powervs-manage-vm-ser) that enables administrators to monitor and control the virtual server instances.

-- [Add sites and configure settings](/docs/dr-automation-powervs?topic=dr-automation-powervs-add-site-ksys) to pair source and target environments for disaster recovery.

 These advanced configurations help you optimize your disaster recovery setup for business resilience.